 What I am proposing is that a simple trial using my treatment could be a university medical student-level group project for a term paper.
 It would need to have the blessing of a professor that is comfortable working outside the box and a student to champion the project.
 The primary thesis could be that most cold viruses have a sensitivity limit (mortality) in the range of 37.5 to 39 0C and relative humidity of > 95% in vivo (references below).
 To my knowledge, this has never been done.
 There could also be a published paper by the prof and students.
 This project would be a hands-on medical research experience and a bonus to any student’s resume.

 There is also a very low risk of applying the treatment if the rules are followed.
 There are no drugs, no injections, no pain, and no expensive equipment necessary.
 The required materials are nose clips or medical tape, hand sanitizer (for cleaning the oily nose surface), temperature measuring devices, and PPE supplies, except for the nose clips the above are readily available at most universities.
-Side effects: a clear nasal cavity, a quick recovery (depending on how much damage has been done).
+Side effects: a clear nasal cavity, a quick recovery (depending on how much damage has been done by the virus).

 I have sent notes to WHO, NIH, CDC, Mayo Clinic, The UN, Canada Health, 5 Universities, the Health department of 5 provinces, and several clinical doctors.
 I have had 3 replies, 2 were for permissions to reference their papers.
 So far, there have been no debunks that I know of, but the data from my website suggests many referrals.